 “And (will be) humbled the faces before the Ever-Living, the Self-Subsisting.
 And verily will have failed (he) who carried wrongdoing.”
 (Surah Ta-Ha 20:111)

 The Prophets of God differ in terms of rank and superiority.
 They are not equal in terms of merit.
 Muslims believe that Prophet Jesus will return to the earth towards the end of time.
 He will return during a period in which ignorance would become widespread and people would be distanced from Faith.
-Prophet Jesus will be just ruler who will rule by the laws of Islam.
+Prophet Jesus will be a just ruler who will rule by the laws of Islam.
 Allah says:

 هُوَ الْأَوَّلُ وَالْآخِرُ وَالظَّاهِرُ وَالْبَاطِنُ وَهُوَ بِكُلِّ شَيْءٍ عَلِيمٌ